inmybrain/BayesianMIR/README.md

 label <- label + rnorm(nsample, mean = 0, sd = 1)
 ```

-For convenience, we use `Tidy_dataset` function to tidy data.
+### Exploratory data analysis

+To facilitate our analysis, we use `Tidy_dataset` function to tidy data up.
+The first 100 samples are used for model estimation, and the others will be test samples to validate the fitted model.

 ``` r
 library(BayesianMIR)